pablodecm/phd_thesis/src/104_chapter_4.md

 to minimise the residual error at each stage.
-Gradient boosting algorithms can be applied to any supervised task as long as it can be specified by a differentiable loss function, and they can be understood as gradient descent (which will be discussed in [Section @sec:ann]) in function space [@mason2000boosting].
+Gradient boosting algorithms can be applied to any supervised task as long as it can be specified by a differentiable loss function, and they can be understood as *gradient descent* (which will be discussed in [Section @sec:ann]) in function space [@mason2000boosting].

 While it can be applied to other weak learners, gradient boosting is often used to learn ensembles of decision trees.
-A decision tree, is hierarchical branched structure that associates an outcome for each input
+A decision tree is hierarchical branched structure that associates an outcome for each input
 $\boldsymbol{x}\in\mathcal{X}$ by means of partitioning the input space in different disjoint subsets $R = (\mathcal{X}_0,